japila-books/apache-spark-internals/docs/storage/BlockManager.md

 * *driver* (`SparkContext.DRIVER_IDENTIFIER`) for the driver

-* Value of xref:executor:CoarseGrainedExecutorBackend.adoc#executor-id[--executor-id] command-line argument for xref:executor:CoarseGrainedExecutorBackend.adoc[] executors (or xref:spark-on-mesos:spark-executor-backends-MesosExecutorBackend.adoc[MesosExecutorBackend])
+* Value of executor:CoarseGrainedExecutorBackend.md#executor-id[--executor-id] command-line argument for executor:CoarseGrainedExecutorBackend.md[] executors (or spark-on-mesos:spark-executor-backends-MesosExecutorBackend.md[MesosExecutorBackend])

 == [[slaveEndpoint]] BlockManagerEndpoint RPC Endpoint

-BlockManager requests the <<rpcEnv, RpcEnv>> to xref:rpc:RpcEnv.adoc#setupEndpoint[register] a xref:storage:BlockManagerSlaveEndpoint.adoc[] under the name *BlockManagerEndpoint[ID]*.
+BlockManager requests the <<rpcEnv, RpcEnv>> to rpc:RpcEnv.md#setupEndpoint[register] a storage:BlockManagerSlaveEndpoint.md[] under the name *BlockManagerEndpoint[ID]*.

 The RPC endpoint is used when BlockManager is requested to <<initialize, initialize>> and <<reregister, reregister>> (to register the BlockManager on an executor with the <<master, BlockManagerMaster>> on the driver).

-The endpoint is stopped (by requesting the <<rpcEnv, RpcEnv>> to xref:rpc:RpcEnv.adoc#stop[stop the reference]) when BlockManager is requested to <<stop, stop>>.
+The endpoint is stopped (by requesting the <<rpcEnv, RpcEnv>> to rpc:RpcEnv.md#stop[stop the reference]) when BlockManager is requested to <<stop, stop>>.

 == [[SparkEnv]] Accessing BlockManager Using SparkEnv

-BlockManager is available using xref:core:SparkEnv.adoc#blockManager[SparkEnv] on the driver and executors.
+BlockManager is available using core:SparkEnv.md#blockManager[SparkEnv] on the driver and executors.

 [source,plaintext]
 ----